Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     # this will raise an exception if run after the previous code block
     pipette.pick_up_tip()

-To change the location of the first tip used by the pipette, you can use :py:attr:`.InstrumentContext.starting_tip`:
+To change the location of the first tip used by the pipette, you can use :py:obj:`.InstrumentContext.starting_tip`:

 .. code-block:: python